 The point of using the stuff sack pump is to avoid filling your sleeping pad up with moist air from your lungs.
 No worries though, you can blow it up directly if you want without seriously compromising the internal insulation because it is synthetic and not insulated with goose down like the Exped DownMat sleeping pad.
 I suspected this but called Therm-a-Rest customer service to confirm it, and they said I wouldn’t experience any insulation degradation unless I planned to be out for more than 5 nights in freezing weather.

-Disclosure: SectionHiker.com owns this product and purchased it using their own funds.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: SectionHiker.com owns this product and purchased it using their own funds.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches